bluehat/privacy_and_freedom/digital_freedom.markdown

 Why are we bringing this up?
 Because, it's important to realize that no matter what you do, if your conversation is "logged" (stored somewhere) by someone, even if it's encrypted so they can't read it now, some day they may be able to read it.
 The cost to do so will also constantly drop as computers get faster.

 We'll try and address how *good* a technology's encryption is.
 Good generally means "probably won't be easy to read within your lifetime".

+## Availability
+Security is one issue, and an important one, but it's not quite all encompassing.
+It's easy to make something secure by locking it a steel box and burying where no-one can find it.
+Availability is the important balancing factor.

+In the context of communication this is whether it's possible to get a message to the person you intend.
+We generally don't talk about systems that aren't at least *okay* at this, so it won't come up much there.

+In the context of web-browsing though it's much more interesting.
+Websites can be out there, but you may not be able to get to them.
+Governments such as China outright block many websites outside their country.
+Governments like Pakistan, India, etc. are intercepting all outbound traffic before it leaves the country so they can watch it.
+So, while a website may be available to someone in the U.S. it may not be available to someone in China.

+When you are browsing the web trying to find some information though, it's not a particular website you want, it's a particular piece of information.
+For this reason there is a third context that's important.
+This is "Information Availability".

 ## Logging
 Logging technical terminology for the simple act of storing information.
 Almost every system in the technical world is constantly logging.
 It's pretty obvious why you might care about logging if you are worried about confidental information and communications.
 So, here are a few things that are logged, for you to keep in mind: